awamser/awamser.github.io/_posts/2024-08-03-medplum-oauth-demo.markdown

 {% endhighlight %}

-This function sends a POST request to Medplum's token endpoint with the necessary parameters, including the authorization `code` and `code_verifier`.
+The `exchangeCodeForToken()` function sends a POST request to Medplum's token endpoint with the necessary parameters, including the authorization `code` and `code_verifier`.
 Upon successful response, it updates the `accessToken` and `isAuthenticated` properties.

 {% highlight swift %}